 - The Mai Po Nature Reserve is OPEN, the WWF offers eco-visits Thrusdays through Sundays, which is the easiest way to visit the reserve without having to get a government permit.
 You can book an eco-visit here

-- Hong Kong Wetland park - is OPEN, except for the Mudflat Hide which will reopen on November 4, 2020
+- Hong Kong Wetland park - is OPEN

 - Sai Kung Standup-Paddle Adventure - 5 hours, meets at Hang Hau MTR station